 Suppose a user with a bill-by-CVM account applied for an EIP in the Guangzhou region between 09:00:00 - 09:59:59 and was bound with CVM after being idle for 15 minutes (900 seconds), then the generated IP resource fee is: 0.031 USD/hour * (900/3600) hour = 0.00775 USD.

-The public network traffic generated by EIP will be charged with public network fees.
+The public network traffic generated by the EIP will be charged with public network fees.
 There are two different billing plans: bill-by-traffic and bill-by-bandwidth.
 For more details, please see Public Network Billing.

 |Less than 2 hours||You can continue to use your resources and your account will continue to be charged.|